Business Support and Consulting

-Kent County Economic Development both leads and participates in activities designed to assist local and prospective businesses in achieving their goals and objectives.
-Economic Development strives to provide a centralized problem solving location for county, state, federal, and private resources designed to continually improve the county’s business climate and living and working environment.
+Kent County Economic and Tourism Development both leads and participates in activities designed to assist local and prospective businesses in achieving their goals and objectives.
+Economic and Tourism Development strives to provide a centralized problem-solving location for county, state, federal, and private resources designed to continually improve the county’s business climate and living and working environment.

-The Kent County Chamber of Commerce (Ms. Loretta Lodge, Executive Director at 410-810-2968) works to promote and enhance the growing business climate in the county.
+Kent County Chamber of Commerce (Sarah King, Executive Director at 410-810-2968) works to promote and enhance the growing business climate in the county.

 Chesapeake College (410-822-5400), located in Wye Mills, was founded in 1965 as Maryland’s first 5-county community college.
 Chesapeake offers associate’s degrees and certificate programs, plus workforce training options.
 Bachelor’s, master’s and doctoral degrees are available through the Eastern Shore Higher Education Center.
 The partners are Salisbury University, LaSalle University, Stevenson University, Notre Dame of Maryland University, University of Maryland University College and University of Maryland Eastern Shore.

-SCORE, “Counselors to America’s Small Business” (410-810-2969) is a non-profit association which provides entrepreneurs no-cost, confidential face-to-face and email counseling.
+SCORE “Counselors to America’s Small Business” is a non-profit association that provides entrepreneurs with no-cost, confidential face-to-face and email counseling.

-- The Maryland Agricultural & Resource Based Industry Development Corporation (MARBICO) 410-267-6807, mission is to assist Maryland's farm, forestry, seafood and recreation-based businesses to achieve profitability and sustainability by providing targeted services that help retain existing Ag/RBI production and commerce, promote rural entrepreneurship and nurture emerging industries.
+- Maryland Agricultural & Resource-Based Industry Development Corporation (MARBICO) 410-267-6807, mission is to assist Maryland's farm, forestry, seafood and recreation-based businesses to achieve profitability and sustainability by providing targeted services that help retain existing Ag/RBI production and commerce, promote rural entrepreneurship and nurture emerging industries.